kerimoyle/libcellml-tutorials/tutorials/combine2020/generateMembraneModel.rst

 This tutorial assumes you're already comfortable with:

-    - Parsing an existing CellML file into a model instance (see TODO);
+    - Parsing an existing CellML file into a model instance;
     - Using the diagnostic :code:`Validator` class to check for syntactic issues;
     - Using the :code:`Importer` class to resolve and flatten imports; and
     - Using the :code:`Analyser` class to check for mathematical issues in the model.
     - Writing to files.

-**Requirements (C++)**
+**Code (C++)**

-- :download:`CMakeLists.txt` The CMake file for building this tutorial;
+- :download:`CMakeLists.txt<code/tut4/CMakeLists.txt>` The CMake file for building this tutorial;
-- :download:`generateMembraneModel.cpp` Either the skeleton code, or ..
+- :download:`generateMembraneModel.cpp<code/tut4/generateMembraneModel.cpp>` Either the skeleton code, or ..
-- :download:`generateMembraneModel_completed.cpp` the completed tutorial code;
+- :download:`generateMembraneModel_completed.cpp<code/tut4/generateMembraneModel_completed.cpp>` the completed tutorial code;
-- :download:`GateModel.cellml` the generic gate model (from Tutorial 1);
-- :download:`PotassiumChannelModel.cpp` the potassium channel model (from Tutorial 2);
-- :download:`SodiumChannelModel.cpp` the sodium channel model (from Tutorial 3);
-- :download:`LeakageModel.cellml` an import dependency representing current leakage;
-- :download:`MembraneController.cellml` an import dependency for the membrane model controller; and
-- :download:`MembraneModel.cellml` the file to parse.

-**Requirements (Python)**
+**Code (Python)**

-- :download:`generateMembraneModel.py` Either the skeleton code, or ..
+- :download:`generateMembraneModel.py<code/tut4/generateMembraneModel.py>` Either the skeleton code, or ..
-- :download:`generateMembraneModel_completed.py` the completed tutorial code;
+- :download:`generateMembraneModel_completed.py<code/tut4/generateMembraneModel_completed.py>` the completed tutorial code;

+**Resources**

-- :download:`GateModel.cellml` the generic gate model (from Tutorial 1);
+- :download:`GateModel.cellml<code/resources/GateModel.cellml>` the generic gate model (from Tutorial 1);
-- :download:`PotassiumChannelModel.cpp` the potassium channel model (from Tutorial 2);
+- :download:`PotassiumChannelModel.cellml<code/resources/PotassiumChannelModel.cellml>` the potassium channel model (from Tutorial 2);
-- :download:`SodiumChannelModel.cpp` the sodium channel model (from Tutorial 3);
+- :download:`SodiumChannelModel.cellml<code/resources/SodiumChannelModel.cellml>` the sodium channel model (from Tutorial 3);
-- :download:`LeakageModel.cellml` an import dependency representing current leakage;
+- :download:`LeakageModel.cellml<code/resources/LeakageModel.cellml>` an import dependency representing current leakage;
-- :download:`MembraneController.cellml` an import dependency for the membrane model controller; and
+- :download:`MembraneController.cellml<code/resources/MembraneController.cellml>` an import dependency for the membrane model controller; and
-- :download:`MembraneModel.cellml` the file to parse.
+- :download:`MembraneModel.cellml<code/resources/MembraneModel.cellml>` the file to parse.

 **Contents**